-Documentation provided by Job Placement staff is essential, and Counselors should keep job placement notes up-to-date in the casefile while the individual is receiving job placement services.
-Progress notes should include a summary of contacts, indicate services rendered, denote problem areas, collaboration with other professionals, agencies, etc.
+Documentation provided by Job Placement staff is essential, and Counselors shall keep job placement notes up-to-date in the casefile while the individual is receiving job placement services.
+Progress notes shall include a summary of contacts, indicate services rendered, denote problem areas, collaboration with other professionals, agencies, etc.

 Progress notes and staff provided services in the Case Management System provide credit to Job Placement Specialist for services rendered.
 Without this documentation, much hard work and effort will not be reflected in the case.
 The Office measures job placement services and staff performance by reviewing the job placement data entered into the Case Management System.
+Job Placement staff shall not maintain consumer files outside of the Case Management System.